 The thing is, when you miss a rise or fall, you will lose the position of the encoder.
 Moreover, you might not be able to interpret the direction.
 Luckily, you can use interrupts to accomplish this task.

 As the name suggests, interrupts pause the current action.
 If the code is running and an event is qualified as an interrupt-driven (for example, you can specify that interrupt happens when the signal goes from high to low) then whatever is happening will pause, and the new code will be executed.

-As a result, the user doesn’t have to control the code timing, which is very helpful because you often have series of operations and it’s easy to miss something.
+As a result, the user doesn’t have to control code timing, which is very helpful because you often have a series of operations and it’s easy to miss something.

 How to Connect A Rotary Encoder To Your Arduino?